JohnCGriffin/merkatilo_py3/README.md

 ## Purpose

 This library serves two goals.
-First, it is used to perform active research in the stock market.
-Secondly, it's a nice size for programming research.
-Other implementations exist in C++ and Racket.
-This version is implemented in Python3.
-It is a library, not a complete system.
-Specifically, you must add a data source.
+First, it is used to perform active research in financial markets.
+Secondly, this Python3 library a nice size for programming research along with its sibling implementations in C++ and Racket.
+This is only a library, not a complete system.
+Most importantly, to make it useful, you must add a data source.

 ## Setup